ozbillwang/azure-arm-template-best-practices/README.md

   + If you clean some resources and apply this template again, ARM template doesn't delete the cleaned resources.
   + If you accidentally apply a totally different template, **but with same template name**, it would not stop you, just create or update the resources in template.
   + There is no way to reference the resource from output in this ARM template by another ARM template.
-+ Its API is slow, sometime takes about 15 minutes to update some configurations.
-For example, a Virtual Network Gateway.
-For example, update a resource's tags, still take that long time, because it overrides the whole setting, not just update tags on that resources.
++ Its API is slow, sometime takes about 15 minutes or longer to update some configurations.
+  + For example, a Virtual Network Gateway, connection from virtual hub to expressroute circuit, etc.
+  + For example, update a resource's tags, still take long time, because it overrides the whole setting, not just update tags on that resources.
++ some resources generates service key, such as ExpressRoute Circuit.
+The service key is an uuid, and you can't define it yourself.
+Because of that, you can't manage ExpressRoute Circuit with ARM templates for its full setting, if you dry-run the template, it always prompts there is a change about the service key.
-+ the setting in your resources are drafting when the ARM template is still applying.
++ the setting in your resources are drifting when the ARM template is still applying.
 Sometime, this will surprise you.
-For example, when you apply an update on connection between Virtual Hub/WAN to ExpressRoute circuit. the connection is disappeared in the middle of ARM template updating.
+For example, when you apply an update on connection between Virtual Hub/WAN to ExpressRoute circuit, the connection is disappeared in the middle of ARM template updating, it will finally appear again, if your template has no issue.

 ### resourceId